35 Fun Things to Do with Kids in NYC Over the Holiday Break

 The New York Transit Museum's Holiday Train Show at Grand Central is a beloved winter tradition.
 Photo by Janet Bloom

-4. Stroll through the New York Botanical Garden Holiday Train Show to see model trains (and for the first time, boats!) plus a dazzling new Freedom Tower.
-Or check out the more modest train shows at the New York Transit Museum Gallery Annex in Grand Central Terminal and at Bryant Park's Southwest Porch.
+Stroll through the New York Botanical Garden Holiday Train Show to see model trains and replicas of NYC landmarks painstaking handcrafted out of plants.
+Taking center stage this year is Central Park.
+You can also check out the more modest train shows at the New York Transit Museum Gallery Annex in Grand Central Terminal, the New-York Historical Society, and at Bryant Park's Southwest Porch.

 Experience an amazing virtual Coral Reef at the Ocean Odyssey.
 Photo courtesy of National Geographic

 10. Embark on an oceanic expedition

 Enjoy a virtual underwater experience at Ocean Odyssey in Times Square.
 The scientific minds at National Geographic joined forces with CGI experts to bring this interactive aquatic adventure to life.

 Transform into a colorful, glittery Troll at The Trolls: The Experience.
 Photo by Jody Mercier

 It's your last chance to transform your little ones into high-hair trolls at Midtown's Trolls: The Experience, where you're sure to have the Best Day Ever! with Poppy and pals.
 The experience closes January 5!